UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/functions_cpp.md

 }
 ~~~

-::::challenge(id=swap_cpp, title="Swap Two Numbers")
+::::challenge{id=swap_cpp title="Swap Two Numbers"}

-Write a function that accepts two floating point numbers (using references), and swaps the values of these numbers.
+Write a function that accepts two floating point numbers (using references), and
+swaps the values of these numbers.

 :::solution
 ```cpp